Shared Sibling Room - How To Do It Right?

 2. Space.

-Space is one of the essential aspects concerning any shared sibling room design, and it does not matter if we are talking about Opposite gender siblings who share a room or even siblings with age differences who share a room.
+'Space' is one of the essential aspects concerning any shared sibling room design, and it does not matter if we are talking about opposite-gender siblings who share a room or even siblings with age differences who share a room.
 It is crucial in any scenario.

 And given that peace and quiet are definitely positive elements in any shared sibling room - anything that will help you achieve more is more than welcomed.
 Therefore, creating, design-wise, more space is one of the most significant tasks within your shared sibling room.